walmartlabs/thorax/README.md

 ### emptyView *view.emptyView*

 A view class to create an instance of when the collection is empty.
 Can be used in conjunction with `emptyTemplate`.

-### loadingTemplate *view.loadingTemplate*

-A template name or template function to display when the collection is loading.

-### loadingView *view.loadingView*

-A view class to create an instance of when the collection is loading.
-Can be used in conjunction with `loadingTemplate`.

-### loadingPlacement *view.loadingPlacement()*

-An index to place the `loadingView` or `loadingTemplate` at.
-Defaults to `this.collection.length`.
+Empty view exists because empty templates can be complex - for instance, an ampty car t may have a collection of suggested products in it.

 ### appendItem *view.appendItem(modelOrView [,index] [,options])*